cisnes/BITCORN-Multinode/README.md

     systemctl restart bitcorn_n2

 As always, replace "bitcorn" with your coin and the number with the node failing.
 This will kickstart it and it will say something like: "Bitcorn server starting" if it's successful.

+This error can also appear if you did not enter the correct Masternode private key, make sure you entered a valid key and try again.

 ###